best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Demonstration of a Car class, with an example object (instance of the class)
 ```

-- Scripts
+Scripts:
-    - text documents containing source code
+  - are text documents containing source code
   - may be broken down into sections or "chunks"
   - may contain functions, classes and/or lines of non-modular code

-- Packages
+Packages:
-    - collections of code that perform related tasks
+  - are collections of code that perform related tasks
   - may be sub-sectioned into modules that perform related, but lower level groups of tasks
-    - contains other useful information relating to the code in the package (see [](project_documentation.md))
+  - contain other useful information relating to the code in the package (see [](project_documentation.md))

 ## Clean code ★★☆☆☆